José Julio Gaona: Life

-He started drawing and painting as a child.
+Gaona started drawing and painting as a child.
 In 1959, when he was sixteen, he began studying drawing, painting and engraving at the Instituto Aguascalentense de Bellas Artes.
 At age nineteen, he moved to Mexico City to attend the Escuela Nacional de Artes Plásticas (ENAP) to continue studying engraving and painting.
 In 1967 he was selected as best in his class and selected to teach engraving at ENAP from 1967 to 1972.
 He also apprenticed under painter Trinidad Osorio for ten years.

 He currently lives in Mexico City but still spends significant time in Aguascalientes.
 His studio is located in Colonia Guerrero in Mexico City.